Sonnet 305

 In the graveyard stands a blank faced stone

-Ahead a mound, but no words written there,
+Ahead a mound, no words yet written there,

-I placed it so for you when you were new born
+I’ve set it for you when you were newly born

-And have maintained it with the greatest care.
+And kept it waiting with a patient care.

 Are you the reaper?!
 I blurted out in fear;